 We applied the technology to different products like back pillows, laptop trays, weighted blankets, travel accessories, and more.
 We also expanded the unique fabric and contemporary design to other lifestyle products.

 How much has your business changed from day one until now?

 The business started out of my basement, and in the first year, selling mostly online.
 During the 5 years to follow, we developed several channels including our own 8 stores in the US, several wholesale accounts, an e-commerce website, and more.
 Now we have 26 stores in the US.
 Since 2014, we have started expanding internationally as well.
 We opened distribution in Japan, Canada, Korea, and the Middle East.

 What are your biggest challenges in marketing Yogibo?

 People really need to try and feel the products to appreciate how comfortable and different they are.
 The most common reaction that we get when somebody tries a Yogibo is “Wow, I didn’t expect that”.
 Getting people to try them, or at least realize their benefit, is obviously quite hard to do through traditional marketing channels such as online advertising, pictures, etc, but I think we’ve been able to overcome this obstacle quite well.
 It’s still a challenge when it comes to other parts of the country where we don’t have much of a presence.

 What types of marketing are most effective for your business?

-The most effective marketing that we do are demonstrative techniques where we get people to try the products.
-For example, we’re demonstrating the products in a lot of events and festivals.
+The most effective marketing that we do is demonstrative techniques where we get people to try the products.
+For example, we’re demonstrating the products at a lot of events and festivals.
 We exhibit in more than 200 different events a year with more than 6 million people attending those events.
 [In addition,] partnerships with other companies and places.
-We have our products displayed in children museums, coffee shops, yoga studios and more.
+We have our products displayed in children’s museums, coffee shops, yoga studios, and more.
 Then we of course use other online marketing tools.